 ACCIDENT BECAUSE DRIVER FELL ASLEEP AT THE WHEEL

 The online news source Medical News Today recently reported that 1 in 24 adults in the U.S. admitted to recently falling asleep while driving.
-You can assume this statistic about falling asleep while driving holds true for Minnesota drivers as well.
+You can assume this statistic about falling asleep while driving holds true for Minnesota drivers as well, and our lawyers handle several accident cases caused by this every year.
 Falling asleep at the wheel contributes to car crashes and fatalities, according to a new report released by the Centers for Disease Control and Prevention (CDC).
 Health officials believe that the percentage of adults driving in a drowsy state could be even higher than the one reported because many people do not notice when they nod off for a few seconds while driving.

-To examine the incidence of falling asleep while driving, the CDC looked at data gathered from a questionnaire about insufficient sleep that was given by the Behavioral Risk Factor Surveillance System (BRFSS) during 2009-2010.
+To examine the incidence of falling asleep while driving, the CDC looked at data gathered from a questionnaire about insufficient sleep that was given by the Behavioral Risk Factor Surveillance System (BRFSS) during a two year time-period.
 There were approximately 147,076 respondents in 19 states and the District of Columbia.